 Source: Repurposing Diffusion-Based Image Generators for Monocular Depth Estimation (Ke et al., 2023)

-To enhance training performance, synthetic data is used.
-Rather than relying on datasets with real depth values, synthetic data is preferred due to the physical limitations that can reduce the accuracy of real data.
+To improve training performance, the researchers use synthetic data.
+Instead of depending on datasets with real depth values, they favor synthetic data, which avoids the physical limitations that often reduce the accuracy of real-world data.

 Source: Repurposing Diffusion-Based Image Generators for Monocular Depth Estimation (Ke et al., 2023)